ericbaum/ansible-rook/README.md

 Ansible Rook
 =========

-This module is responsible for deploying rook over a Kubernetes Infrastructure.
+This role is responsible for deploying rook over a Kubernetes Infrastructure.
 It can be executed locally, connecting to an external kubernetes or can be run directly on the kubernetes nodes.